Crack Cocaine Effects on the Brain and Body

 Long Term Effects of Crack Cocaine

-Since crack cocaine is one of the most addicting drugs, it is often the hardest for a person to stop taking altogether.
+Since crack cocaine is one of the most addictive drugs, it is often the hardest for a person to stop taking altogether.
 When a person keeps on using crack, their brain will trigger them to have tremendous cravings, causing them to want to take the drug more frequently and in higher doses.
-When the exposure is repeated, the brain will start to adapt, leading to an inability to feel pleasure from normal levels of dopamine.
-This causes a depression that can only be relieved by more crack.

 When the user starts to smoke crack cocaine in “binges,” the drug will start to cause severe irritability, panic attacks, and paranoia.
 It is also common for the person to experience psychosis that causes them to lose touch with reality altogether.
-These psychotic episodes can easily reoccur with repeated crack use.
+These psychotic episodes can easily recur with repeated crack use.